AnghelLeonard/Hibernate-SpringBoot/README.md

 46. **[How To Avoid LazyInitializationException Via JOIN FETCH](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootJoinFetch)**

 **Description:** Typically, when we get a `LazyInitializationException` we tend to modify the relationship fetching type from `LAZY` to `EAGER`.
 That is bad!
 This is a [code smell](https://vladmihalcea.com/eager-fetching-is-a-code-smell/).
-Best way to avoid this exception is to rely on `JOIN FETCH` + DTOs (if needed).
-This application is a `JOIN FETCH` example with no DTOs.
-But, based on the DTOs examples from this repo, you can easily adapt it to use DTOs as well.
+Best way to avoid this exception is to rely on `JOIN FETCH` and/or DTOs. `JOIN FETCH` allows associations or collections of values to be initialized along with their parent objects using a single `SELECT`.
+This application is a `JOIN FETCH` example with entities.
+But, with some constraints, `JOIN FETCH` can be used with DTOs as well.
+An example is available [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoViaJoinFetch).

 **Key points:**\
      - define two related entities (e.g., `Author` and `Book` in a one-to-many lazy bidirectional relationship)\